 Section 508 Compliance Regulations

 Section 508 compliance regulations can feel complicated and confusing.
-In essence these laws are intended to allow equal access to information for all individuals with sensory individuals.
+In essence the laws are intended to allow equal access to information for all people.

 § 1194.1 Purpose

 Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
 794d).
 Section 508 requires that when Federal agencies develop, procure, maintain, or use electronic and information technology, Federal employees with disabilities have access to and use of information and data that is comparable to the access and use by Federal employees who are not individuals with disabilities, unless an undue burden would be imposed on the agency.

 c) All training and informational video and multimedia productions which support the agency’s mission, regardless of format, that contain speech or other audio information necessary for the comprehension of the content, shall be open or closed captioned.

 d) All training and informational video and multimedia productions which support the agency’s mission, regardless of format, that contain visual information necessary for the comprehension of the content, shall be audio described.